kermit666/silmarilli/app/templates/project_name/README.rst

 Settings
 ------------

-project_name relies extensively on environment settings which **will not work with Apache/mod_wsgi setups**.
+{{cookiecutter.project_name}} relies extensively on environment settings which **will not work with Apache/mod_wsgi setups**.
 It has been deployed successfully with both Gunicorn/Nginx and even uWSGI/Nginx.

-For configuration purposes, the following table maps the 'project_name' environment variables to their Django setting:
+For configuration purposes, the following table maps the '{{cookiecutter.project_name}}' environment variables to their Django setting:

 ======================================= =========================== ============================================== ======================================================================
 Environment Variable                    Django Setting              Development Default                            Production Default